shynuu/gnb/README.md

 ## Roadmap

+- [ ] Update the registration procedure using the version v3.0.4
 - [x] Add parameters to the configuration instead of hardcoding them directly
 - [x] Separate the PDU Session Establishment and the processing of the Data Plane
 - [x] Maintain the GTP UDP Socket Open